-For the evaluation of different reconstruction methods, state-of-the-art climate simulations provide a very useful surrogate climate of physically consistent atmospheric fields.
+For the evaluation of different reconstruction methods, stateof-the-art climate simulations provide a very useful surrogate climate of physically consistent atmospheric fields.
 Using model grid points as pseudo-predictors, the optimum reconstruction skill of a method can be estimated by comparing the reconstruction with the "truth" known from the model simulation.
+As the model presents only an idealized and simplified estimation of the real world, the idealized testing of the method might yield somewhat optimistic skills, e.g. because of a lower spatial variability in the model compared to observations.
+Nevertheless, this idealized testing of the method provides a good benchmark for the AMs potential skill based on the chosen settings.

-In case of the AM used for upscaling, three sources of uncertainties can be considered.
+In the AM case used for upscaling, three sources of uncertainties can be considered.
 The first one relates to the noise contained in the predictor data.
 This noise includes error measurements or local station variability that is not related to the predictand.
 A pre-filtering of the predictor dataset by empirical orthogonal functions (EOF) can be applied to separate the signal from the noise in the predictor.
-In case of the 23 station providing daily SLP, this approach slightly decreased the reconstruction skill regarding correlations (not shown).
-Even if the predictor data would have been per-

-- fectly measured, a second source of error stems from solving Eq.
+In the 23 station case providing daily SLP, this approach slightly decreased the reconstruction skill regarding correlations (not shown).
+Even if the predictor data would have been perfectly measured, a second source of error stems from solving Eq.
 (1) and finding only the most similar analog present in the archive, but not a completely equal pattern of predictors.
 As shown in Sect.
 3.2.1 below, little improvement is achieved when increasing the analog-pool.
-Also the density of suitable analogs (Sect.
-3.2.2) indicates that the availability of analogs is saturated for the reference dataset used in this validation. - The third aspect relates to the linkage of real predictor data to the simulated predictor data taken from model simulations.
-While the relationship between the SLP predictor from grid points and corresponding predictand fields in the model world is consistent with the model physics, this cannot be expected when real station SLP is linked to the model fields. - In order to estimate the theoretical optimal performance of the AM, the surrogate approach using grid point SLP from the model (grid points in the vicinity of real stations used in HiResAFF) is compared with the reconstruction obtained using real station SLP (Fig. 3).
+Also, the density of suitable analogs (Sect.
+3.2.2) indicates that the availability of analogs is saturated for the reference dataset used in this validation.

+The third aspect relates to the linkage of real predictor data to the simulated predictor data taken from model simulations.
+While the relationship between the SLP predictor from grid points and corresponding predictand fields in the model world is consistent with the model physics, this cannot be expected when real station SLP is linked to the model fields (Fig. 3).

+In order to estimate the theoretical optimal performance of the AM, the surrogate approach using grid point SLP from the model (grid points in the vicinity of real stations used in HiResAFF) is compared with the reconstruction obtained using real station SLP (Fig. 3).
 The correlation in the surrogate climate approach (case Ref) yields clearly higher correlations compared to case A using real station data.
 The difference of the explained variance between both cases $r^2(\text{Ref}) - r^2(\text{A})$ for SLP, wind speed and precipitation on daily and monthly scale is up to 10% in January.
 In July, the difference is 25% (17%) for daily (monthly) SLP, around 12% (18%) for wind speed and 7% (13%) for precipitation, respectively.
+The large loss in the explained variance when linking real station data to model fields need to be kept in mind in the following evaluation, as it a priori lowers the reconstruction skill of the AM in this case, dependent on the used model (see Sect.
+4.1).